aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/txt-to-et/_index.md

 ---
 title: Python TXT to ET - TXT to ET Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-TXT to ET in Python.
-Python Convert TXT to ET saveformat.
-Python TXT to ET format.
-Save TXT to ET Python.
+Convert TXT to ET quickly and easily with Aspose.Cells.
+Python TXT to ET.
+Python Save TXT to ET.
+Save TXT as ET using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., TXT to ET in Python., Python TXT to ET saveformat., TXT to ET Python., Python Convert TXT to ET]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert TXT to ET in Python., Save TXT to ET using Python., Python TXT to ET saveformat., TXT to ET Converter., Python Save TXT as ET]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}